mozilla/PRESC/docs/ROADMAP.md

 a trained model, such as the final evaluation on a held-out test set or model selection on a validation set.

-### Conditional confusion matrix
+### Conditional metrics

-The standard confusion matrix lists counts of overall classification results by class for a test set, and is used to compute scalar metrics such as accuracy, precision and recall.
+Standard performance metrics such as accuracy, precision and recall are computed by summmarizing overall differences between predicted and true labels.
-PRESC will additionally compute a confusion matrix restricted to different subsets of the feature space or test set.
+PRESC will additionally compute these differences restricted to subsets of the feature space or test set.
 This way, the confusion matrix and related metrics can be viewed as they vary across the values of a feature.
 This is similar to calibration, which considers accuracy as a function of